How to use a chocolate mold

 How do I store homemade chocolate?

+You can make chocolates up to 1 month ahead of time.
+Store finished pieces in a plastic container, and keep in a dark, cool, dry place, away from any humidity or moisture.
 It’s not recommended to store chocolate in the refrigerator; it can cause it to sweat and get sticky.
 If storing in the refrigerator is your only option, you can do so, but bring them out to room temperature before handling.
 Open the container the chocolates are stored in and let the condensation/stickiness dry up before touching.